 You can also use the generator context to provide custom generator functions.

-An event listener is a callback function that’s invoked (i.e., notified) when an event is raised.
+An event listener is a callback function that’s invoked (i.e., notified) when an event is emitted.
 This callback mechanism provides a way to insert code between any two discrete steps of the generator.
 Antora will wait for the listener to run to completion, even if it’s async, before proceeding.

 A listener can modify the state of in-scope variables in the generator, add new variables, or replace existing variables.
 More times than not, a listener will add additional files to one or more of the catalogs for processing or publishing.